Smurf-IV/Excel_PRIME/README.md

     - [ ] Extract into those types
     - [ ] Deal with `DateOnly` / `TimeOnly` fields
     - [ ] Use of user defined column schema (Excel Number Format nuget?)
+- [ ] Investigate possibility of using "Pipelining" to get data for Next row / cell population after yield?
+    - [ ] Locking
+    - [ ] How to deal with rows that are completely blank
+    - [ ] `fibres` ?

 - [ ] More ideas to be added later ;-)